saulthebear/pos-client/README.md

 ## Installation Instructions

-1. Fork and clone repo
+1. Fork and clone this repo
-2. Run npm i to install all dependencies
+2. Run `npm i` to install all dependencies
-3. set up JWT_SECRET in .env of server and REACT_APP_SERVER_URL in .env.local of client
+3. Create a `.env.local` file.
+Add a `REACT_APP_SERVER_URL` environment variable in that file.
+This is the URL of the server you are deploying to.
+4. Run `npm start` to start the client server.
+5. Follow the installation instructions for the [backend server](https://github.com/gracenarez333/pos--server).

 ## Database Schema